 Some people may think a crash is coming, but Deitrich Fields, an Orchard Buying Advisor based in Dallas Fort-Worth says, “Everybody has different opinions but based on what I've seen, home prices are just fair.”

 Fields is getting at the crux of current housing market tensions: Even though it’s still a good time to sell on paper, it doesn’t feel that way.
 Following the onset of the pandemic, 2021 and early 2022 were such exceptional times to sell your house that as the market cools, it feels like a letdown.

 Bobbie Schwartz, an Orchard Listing Agent with over 14 years of real estate experience, agrees.
 “When was the best time to sell your house?
 Well, probably January or February .
 It's not as good now, but it's still a really good time.”

-- Appreciation is still growing: The first quarter of 2022 brought double-digit appreciation to home values.
-While the rate of appreciation is projected to slow in the tail end of 2022 and 2023, it is not forecasted to reverse, and that means more money in sellers’ pockets.
+The second quarter of 2023 brought an 8.3% bump to home values compared to the first quarter of 2023.
+While the rate of appreciation is expected to have more modest gains in 2024, it is not forecasted to reverse; home values are still growing, and that means more money in sellers’ pockets.

 But market conditions aren’t the only factors to consider when selling your house — there are other considerations, like what makes the most sense for you.
 Here are some additional elements to consider when contemplating if now is a good time to sell your home: